john-science/python_for_scientists/classes/03_functions_and_modules/lecture_03.md

     if __name__ == '__main__':
         main()

-**NOTE**: I left *two* blank lines between each function in the file.
-This is the standard.
-Since functions frequently have one blank line in them (here and there), it makes it easier for your eye to separate out one function from another.
+**NOTE**: I left the standard *two* blank lines between each function.
+Since functions frequently have single blank lines in them (here and there), this makes it easier for your eye to separate out one function from another.

 Okay, let's run our new script!

     $ python super_happy_fun_nums.py
     Hello, World!

-Awesome, we just made our first Python program.
+Awesome, we just made our first Python program!
 But... wait, what about `numop1`?
 Well, we didn't call that function in the `main` function, so we didn't use it.
-But it seems silly not to use it.
+That seems silly.
 So let's change the main method to:

     def main():
         '''Just printing some silly tests'''